Solitaire Chooser FAQ

 http://www.spaco.org/solrules.htm

-In the old program format the reason for each total score was displayed as the "score" element was computed.
+In my old (first version) solitaire scoring program format, the reason for each total score was displayed as the "score" element was computed.

 Question 2.